nbursa/ai-podcast-generator/backend/README.md

 ## Implementation notes

+The materials directory should be placed in the project root (same level as backend and frontend folders).

 - **Script generation**: OpenAI (if key present) or deterministic local builder.
 - **Materials detection**: prefers content‑pillar JSON; else reads PDF/MD/TXT/JSON and composes source text.
 - **TTS**: gTTS wrapper with cleaning of labels/URLs to avoid spelling out noise.